CleanroomMC/cleanroom-website/docs/groovy-script/mods/prodigytech/atomic_reshaper.md

     output(ItemStack, int)
     ```

 - `int`.
 The time needed to perform the recipe, in ticks.
-Will run faster than this number when heated over 250 C..
-Requires greater than or equal to 1.
+Will run faster than this number when heated over 250 C. Requires greater than or equal to 1.
 (Default `Config.atomicReshaperProcessTime`).

     ```groovy:no-line-numbers
     time(int)
     ```

 - `int`.
 The amount of Primordium units consumed by this recipe.
-1 Primordium equals 100 Primordium units..
+1 Primordium equals 100 Primordium units.
 Requires greater than or equal to 1.
 (Default `0`).

     ```groovy:no-line-numbers
     primordium(int)